-Strand Impacts of (Computing Торіс Culture Practice 2.
+Strand Impacts of Impacts of Computing Topic Culture Practice 2.
 Collaborating Around Computing 1.
-Cultivate working relationships with individuals possessing diverse perspectives, skills, and personalities.
+Cultivate working relationships with individuals possessing diverse perspectives, skills and personalities.
 Practice 3.
 Recognizing and Defining Computational Problems 1.
 Identify complex, interdisciplinary, real-world problems that can be solved computationally.
 Practice 7.
 Communicating About Computing 2.
-Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.
+Describe, justify and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.

-Strand Impacts of Computing

-Topic Social Interactions

-IC.SI.2.a Compare and contrast safe and responsible behaviors to those that are not when using information and technology.

-Expectations for Learning

-LEARNING PROGRESSION

-In grade 1, with guidance, students were able to explain safe and responsible behaviors associated with using information and technology while working with others online.
-In grade 2, students are able to compare and contrast safe and responsible technology behaviors.
-In grade 3, students will apply a code of conduct to safely and responsibly use technology within an online community.
-In grade 3, students will collaborate through feedback and reflection to improve a digital artifact and begin to explore how diverse perspectives improves a digital product.
+Strand Impacts of Computing Topic Social Interactions IC.SI.2.a Compare and contrast safe and responsible behaviors to those that are not when using information and technology.
+Expectations for Learning LEARNING PROGRESSION In grade 1, with guidance, students were able to explain safe and responsible behaviors associated with using information and technology while working with others online.
+In grade 2, students should be able to compare and contrast safe and responsible technology behaviors.
+In grade 3, students will apply a code of conduct to use technology safely and responsibly within an online community.
+In grade 3, students will collaborate through feedback and reflection to improve a digital artifact and begin to explore how diverse perspectives improve a digital product.
+IMPORTANT CONCEPTS • Schools develop their own technology rules, regulations and etiquette.
+KEY SKILL/PROCEDURES - Create rules based on the school technology rules, regulations and etiquette on how to use technology. - Apply created rules within the classroom and during students' use of technology. - Identify inappropriate actions and the consequences.
+Content Elaborations CLARIFICATIONS Etiquette topics might include cyberbullying, school policy, and safe privacy practices.
+CONTENT FOCUS The focus is on the responsible use of technology in and out of the classroom.
+COMPUTER SCIENCE PRACTICES Practice 1.
+Fostering an Inclusive Computing Culture - 1.
+Include the unique perspectives of others and reflect on one's perspectives when designing and developing computational products. - 2.
+Address the needs of diverse end-users during the design process to produce artifacts with broad accessibility and usability.

-IMPORTANT CONCEPTS

-• Schools develop their own technology rules, regulations and etiquette

-KEY SKILL/PROCEDURES

-- Create rules based on the school technology rules, regulations and etiquette on how to use technology - Apply created rules within the classroom and during students' own use of technology - Identify inappropriate actions and the consequences

-Content Elaborations

-CLARIFICATIONS

-Etiquette topics might include cyberbullying, school policy, and safe privacy practices.

-CONTENT FOCUS

-The focus is on the responsible use of technology in and out of the classroom.

-Strand Impacts of Computing

-Торіс Social Inte ractions

-COMPUTER SCIENCE PRACTICES

-Practice 1.
-Fostering an Inclusive Computing Culture 1.
-Include the unique perspectives of others and reflect on one's own perspectives when designing and developing computational products.
-2. Address the needs of diverse end users during the design process to produce artifacts with broad accessibility and usability.

 Practice 7.
-Communicating About Computing 2.
-Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.
+Communicating About Computing